Esthetician Schools in Georgia

 • Submit proof of citizenship

-• Apply for your license and pay a $30 fee
+• Apply for your license and pay an application fee of $30 plus a $10 processing fee

 • Pass the relevant criminal background checks